openqasm/openqasm/WG.md

 Chair: Dor Israeli (Quantum Machines)
 Members: Thomas Alexander (IBM Quantum), Niel de Beaudrap (Sussex), Philipp Schindler (Innsbruck), Bettina Heim (Microsoft)

+### Examples

+**Objectives**: Create example compiler passes using the Python AST to surface additional improvements to the spec, and to enlarge the library of OpenQASM 3.0 examples.

+**Description**:
+Some of the most interesting and important discussions about the OpenQASM 3.0 spec have originated from groups who are implementing compilers.
+For example, issue #307 on the physical mapping of dynamically dereferenced qubits was inspired by work on integrating OpenQASM with another pulse-level programming framework.

+This working group will implement example compiler passes using the Python AST with the aim of identifying and clarifying more parts of the language.
+The code produced could potentially be used for a production compiler, but the constraints of a production compiler (eg. performance) will not be a concern for this group.
+The primary purpose of these passes will be as an educational reference.

+**Questions**:
+  - What are the most valuable compiler passes to tackle?
+Potentially interesting:
+    - Resolving timing
+    - Converting 'new-style' gates from #323 to 'old-style' gates

+**Completion of WG**:
+This working group will have completed its efforts when it has implemented ~3-5 compiler passes, a similar amount of examples, and created a clear path for future contributions to these libraries of examples.

+Chair: TBD
+Members: Steven Heidel (AWS Quantum) and 2-3 colleagues from AWS Quantum TBD, (your name here?)

 ## Past Working Groups